-Table 4 4.2 Material classes and grades --------- ----- ---------- --------- ----- --------
+Table 4.2 Material classes and grades

-Materia al class Structural member category Within 0.4L amidships Outside 0.4L amidships SECONDARY: • Deck plating exposed to weather, in general • Side plating above CWL 5) • Transverse bulkheads above CWL 5) 1 I PRIMARY: Strength deck plating Continuous longitudinal members above strength deck, excluding longitudinal hatch coamings Longitudinal bulkhead above CWL 5) Top wing tank bulkhead above CWL 5) II I SPECIAL: Sheerstrake at strength deck 1) Stringer plate in strength deck 1) Deck strake at longitudinal bulkhead 2) Continuous longitudinal hatch coamings 3) 111 II 1) Not to be less than Grade E/EH within 0.4 L amidships in ships with length exceeding 250 m.
-2) In ships with breadth exceeding 70 m at least three deck strakes are to be Class III.
+Church and an early a contract Material class Structural member category Within 0.4L amidships Outside 0.4L amidships SECONDARY: • Deck plating exposed to weather, in general • Side plating above CWL 5) • Transverse bulkheads above CWL 5) I I PRIMARY: • Strength deck plating • Continuous longitudinal members above strength deck, excluding longitudinal hatch coamings • Longitudinal bulkhead above CWL 5) • Top wing tank bulkhead above CWL 5) II 1 SPECIAL: • Sheerstrake at strength deck 1) • Stringer plate in strength deck 1) • Deck strake at longitudinal bulkhead 2) • Continuous longitudinal hatch coamings 3) III II

+$^{^{1)}}$ Not to be less than Grade E/EH within 0.4 L amidships in ships with length exceeding 250 m.

+$^{^{2)}}$ In ships with breadth exceeding 70 m at least three deck strakes are to be Class III.

 3) Not to be less than Grade D/DH.

 4) Within 0.4 L amidships, single strakes which are required to be of Class III or of Grade E/EH or FH are to have breadths not less than 5L + 800, but need not be greater than 1,800 mm.

-5) The Cold Waterline (CWL) is to be taken as 0.3 m below the minimum design Ballast Waterline (BWL).(see Fig. 4.2) 6) Applicable to plating attached to hull envelope plating exposed to cold air.
+$^{^{5)}}$ The Cold Waterline (CWL) is to be taken as 0.3 m below the minimum design Ballast Waterline (BWL).(see Fig. 4.2)

+6) Applicable to plating attached to hull envelope plating exposed to cold air.
 At least one strake is to be considered in the same way as exposed plating and the strake width is to be at least 600mm.
 If thermal stress calculations are performed then the extent of plate requiring consideration is to be adjusted accordingly.

-7) L is defined in Pt3, Ch.
-1 of the Rules for the Classification of Steel Ships.
+7) L is defined in Pt 3, Ch.

-$^{7)}$ L is defined in Pt3, Ch.
 1 of the Rules for the Classification of Steel Ships.